 I think that somewhere in my heart Fernando did win at least one of those close titles.
 He certainly deserved to.
 He often dragged the car far beyond what it should have been capable of, which earned him the reputation of a Samurai: a warrior who fights to the end.
 I also have no doubt that had Romain Grosjean not idiotically caused a pile up at Spa in 2012 which involved Alonso, that those additional points from the race would have won him the championship.
 Instead, much like in 2010 where he could not pass Vitaly Petrov to get the points he needed to win, in Brazil 2012 he was just found wanting: but this time only by a mere 2.7 seconds as Button won behind the safety car.
 The emotion, as shown in the photo below, was nearly too much for a distraught Fernando: as a fan it is still difficult to look at now.

-And so we reluctantly turn to the present and Fernando’s return to McLaren, which simultaneously coincided with McLaren’s disastrous return to Honda power in 2015 following their years with Mercedes.
-Now I have spoken extensively throughout the blog about how terrible McLaren currently are and how they need to ditch Honda as soon as humanly possible, or sort it the heck out.
-I have also commented extensively on how terrible it is to see Fernando at such an uncompetitive team so I will refrain from going into that too much and merely stick to the facts: if you are interested just check my race reviews.
+And so we reluctantly turn to the present and Fernando’s return to McLaren, which coincided with McLaren’s disastrous return to Honda power in 2015 following their years with Mercedes.
+Now I have spoken extensively throughout the blog about how terrible the second coming of McLaren-Honda was.
+I have also commented extensively on how terrible it was to see Fernando at such an uncompetitive team so I will refrain from going into that too much again and merely stick to the facts.

-So far Alonso’s highest finish in a race has been 5th, which he has achieved three times: once in 2015 at Hungary and twice in 2016, at the Monaco and US Grand Prix.
-2015, Honda’s return to the sport, was reportedly going to be a difficult season from the start as they joined late into the hybrid action: as such, Alonso finished a mere 17th with only 11 points.
-Furthermore, he was incredibly outspoken along the way: laughing at his car’s Honda which he deemed “amateur” and no better than a “GP2” engine.
+Fernando was incredibly outspoken during these years: laughing at the Honda engine which he deemed “amateur” and no better than “GP2”.
 Whilst the laughter continued in 2016, it was less caustic than before and there seemed to be a relative upturn of fortunes with Fernando finishing 10th with 54 points.
-Both driver and team seemed more committed with high hopes for the prospects of a drastic improvement into 2017: even talk of podiums was not enough.
+Both driver and team seemed committed with high hopes for a drastic improvement into 2017.

-Whilst hindsight is 20-20 inside he will be rueing his decision to join up with the legendary McLaren-Honda team.
-Perhaps in his mind Fernando had images of emulating Senna, to whom he was compared in 2007, which influenced his decision.
-Instead it is McLaren who actually owe Fernando a lot during these hard years, as I wrote in my last race review “without Fernando at the team who even are McLaren-Honda?
-They would just be a famous name, a name who are technically bottom of the standings and have been languishing down there for two whole years” and perhaps by letting him race in the Indy500 they are repaying their debt.
+In all, I imagine Fernando will be rueing his decision to join up with McLaren again, especially from 2015 to 2017.
+Perhaps Fernando had images of emulating Senna (to whom he has been compared) at a new McLaren-Honda.
+Instead it was McLaren who owed Fernando a lot during those hard years.
+As I wrote once “without Fernando at the team who even are McLaren-Honda?
+They would just be a famous name, a name who are technically bottom of the standings and have been languishing down there for two whole years” and so, the team repaid him by letting him race in the Indy500 and then Le Mans.
+Whether or not this kindness, or the new McLaren-Renault partnership, will convince Alonso to stay with the Woking side is to be seen.

-With his career certainly entering his twilight years, Fernando still clearly has the quality: the real obstacle for him will be where he can go after McLaren to give himself a real shot at bagging his 3rd championship.
-There seem to be problems on all grounds:
+With his career certainly entering his twilight years, Fernando still clearly has the quality: the real obstacle for him will be where he can go after McLaren, if he goes anywhere at all, to give himself a real shot at bagging his 3rd F1 championship.

-Perhaps, in truth, leaving the paddock now would suit Fernando better: whilst he is still the best in the business and also a legendary ‘would be 5 times champion’ for all but a few points here and there, the sport is leaving him behind.
-The simple fact is that all competitive ‘number 1’ driver seats are locked out for the future and as we all know: time waits for no man, not even Spanish Samurais who fight to the bitter end.
+Perhaps, in truth, leaving the paddock now, to race in IndyCar to get that final leg of the “triple crown” would suit Fernando better: whilst he is still the best in the business and also a legendary ‘would be 5 times champion’ for all but a few points here and there, the sport is leaving him behind.
+The simple fact is that all competitive ‘number 1’ driver seats are still locked out for the future and as we all know: time waits for no man, not even Spanish Samurais who fight to the bitter end.